 Is Based on a True Story really Norm Macdonald’s memoir?

 No it is not really a memoir.
-The book is reportedly somewhat true but mostly comedy.
+Norm Macdonald’s book is reportedly somewhat true but mostly comedy.
+Either way, it is definitely worth a read!

 Who is Adam Eget and how does he know Norm Macdonald?